Download Sales Manager's note

 Let’s get ready to sell again!

-Post COVID19 sales return strategy.
+Post COVID19 sales return strategy

 Let’s start with the great news: we’re coming out the other side!
 The shutters are being pulled up and the world is starting to trade once more.
-So, as your sales force emerge from lockdown, pencils sharpened, we felt it would be useful to review how best to address the team and prepare your organisation for what can only be described as a unique situation.
+So, as your sales force emerges from lockdown, pencils sharpened, we felt it would be useful to review how best to address the team and prepare your organisation for what can only be described as a unique situation.

 Many politicians have likened the #COVID disruption to that of World War II.
 But is that true?
 Yes, it is global and yes, it has impacted virtually all industrial sectors.
 But that is as far as it goes.